grafana/pyroscope/docs/sources/operators-guide/deploy-kubernetes/_index.md

 1. Verify success:

-   You should be able to query profiles in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/), as well as create dashboard panels by using your newly configured `Phlare` data source.
+   You should be able to query profiles in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/), as well as create dashboard panels by using your newly configured Phlare data source.

 ## Optional: Persistently add data source:

 The deployment of Grafana has no persistent database, so it will not retain settings like the data source configuration across restarts.

-To ensure the data source gets provisioned at start-up, we will first create the following file `datasources.yaml`:
+To ensure the data source gets provisioned at start-up, create the following `datasources.yaml` file:

 ```yaml
 datasources: